James Beard Public Market: History

 Part of the originally proposed site of the market abuts The Oregonian Printing Press Park, where the first copy of The Oregonian was printed in December 1850.

 The original site for the James Beard Public Market (JBPM) is located near the former site of the Portland Public Market, which was the largest public market in the U.S. when it was built in December 1933 for $1 million.
 It was located on what is now Tom McCall Waterfront Park in between the Hawthorne Bridge and Morrison Bridge.
 Its construction enabled removal of the on-street Carroll Public Market.
 After closing in 1942 due to lack of demand, it was later used as the headquarters of The Oregon Journal from 1948 to 1961.
 Demolition occurred in 1969.

 Multnomah County sold 3.12 acre of property to Melvin Mark Companies and the James Beard Public Market Foundation (JBPMF) in June 2012 for $10.43 million.
-The market is slated to partially open in 2025 and fully open in mid 2026.